sanyaade-teachings/TideSDK-Blackberry/README.md

 How to Update BlackBerry SDK to latest Night Build
 --------------------------------------------------

-To get the latest prepackaged Titanium SDK including BlackBerry follow the steps below.
+To get the latest prepackaged TideSDK SDK including BlackBerry follow the steps below.

 1. Goto http://builds.appcelerator.com.s3.amazonaws.com/index.html.
 2. Choose "master" in dropdown.
 3. Choose the desired build and then copy the link.
-4. Launch Titanium Studio and goto Help->Install Specific Titanium SDK and in the box paste the link copied from step 3 above.
+4. Launch TideSDK Studio and goto Help->Install Specific TideSDK SDK and in the box paste the link copied from step 3 above.
 Choose Finish.

 Note: When using nightly builds and you have previous projects it is best if you do a project clean and build before running your application.
 Make sure to select the appropriate SDK in tiapp.xml.

-How to Build and Deploy the Titanium BlackBerry SDK (Native Platform Drop-In)
+How to Build and Deploy the TideSDK BlackBerry SDK (Native Platform Drop-In)
 -----------------------------------------------------------------------------

 1) To create the the blackberry drop-in, from the repo cli/commands execute "./create_sdk" this will create a build folder with the blackberry sdk folder in it.
-The blackberry folder can be dropped into a current Titanium SDK.
+The blackberry folder can be dropped into a current TideSDK SDK.
 The create_sdk script will call create_sdk.js which is a Node.js module and has a dependency on the wrench module.
 If you get an error about wrench, execute the command "npm install wrench".

 Feedback
 --------